madeofpendletonwool/PinePods/README.md

 ## Features

 Pinepods is a complete podcast management system and allows you to play, download, and keep track of podcasts you (or any of your users) enjoy.
-It allows for searching new podcasts using The Podcast Index or Itunes and provides a modern looking UI to browse through shows and episodes.
-In addition, Pinepods provides simple user managment and can be used by multiple users at once using a browser or app version.
-Everything is saved into a MySQL or Postgres database (alternative database support is on the roadmap) including user settings, podcasts and episodes.
+It allows for searching and subscribing to hosts and podcasts using The Podcast Index or Itunes and provides a modern looking UI to browse through shows and episodes.
+In addition, Pinepods provides simple user management and can be used by multiple users at once using a browser or app version.
+Everything is saved into a MySQL or Postgres database including user settings, podcasts and episodes.
 It's fully self-hosted, open-sourced, and I provide an option to use a hosted search API or you can also get one from the Podcast Index and use your own.
 There's even many different themes to choose from!
 Everything is fully dockerized and I provide a simple guide found below explaining how to install and run Pinepods on your own system.

 ## Try it out! :zap:

-I try and maintain an instance of Pinepods that's publicly accessible for testing over at [try.pinepods.online](https://try.pinepods.online).
+I maintain an instance of Pinepods that's publicly accessible for testing over at [try.pinepods.online](https://try.pinepods.online).
 Feel free to make an account there and try it out before making your own server instance.
 This is not intended as a permanent method of using Pinepods and it's expected you run your own server; accounts will often be deleted from there.

 ## Installing :runner: